Two receive ‘cutting’ wounds in eatery at Beltline and 28th

 He is described as a black man in his 30s.

+A spokesman for Moe’s Southwest Grill told FOX 17 that the woman was an employee of the restaurant, while the two men were neither employees nor customers.

-The restaurant remains closed to the public.
-A sign on the door says “Sorry, Closed For Emergency.”
+The restaurant was closed to the public afterward.
+A sign on the door said, “Sorry, Closed For Emergency.”

 The Kent County Sheriff’s Office assisted Kentwood Police at the scene.